 Documentaries about Scotland

-In this documentary series, Neil Oliver, a Scottish historian and archaeologists, walks us through the history of Scotland since ancient times.
+In this documentary series, Neil Oliver, a Scottish historian and archaeologist, walks us through the history of Scotland since ancient times.

 I’m a big fan of this documentary series – every episode is super engaging and compelling.
 I also recommend Neil Oliver’s book, A History of Scotland.